 The Graduate Student Research Award (GSRA) was established in 1989 for pediatric dentistry residents and recent graduates.
 Eight finalists are selected to present their research during AAPDs Annual Session.
-Finalists receive complimentary registration to the Annual Session for themselves and a guest, reimbursement for their travel expenses, a cash award and are presented with a plaque during the General Assembly at the Annual Session.
+Finalists receive complimentary registration to the Annual Session for themselves and a cash award.
+Finalists are also presented with a plaque during the General Assembly at the Annual Session.
 A matching cash award is presented to each finalist's training program.

-While multiple authors can be acknowledged, only one applicant will serve as the finalist to make the oral presentation and be awarded travel expenses, complimentary registration and the cash award.
+While multiple authors can be acknowledged, only one applicant will serve as the finalist to make the oral presentation and be awarded complimentary registration and the cash award.